Yes, there are posts about chickens TWO days in a row!

 Feeding and Watering

-Right now we have two feeders and one waterer like the ones pictured.
-The other waterer that we have is simply a self filling dog bowl – http://amzn.to/1fAgAxf .
+Right now we have two feeders and one waterer.
+The other waterer that we have is simply a self-filling dog bowl Bergan Petite Gourmet 1.5 Gallon Waterer.
 The feeders are great but I MUCH prefer the dog bowl to the chicken waterer.
 Go figure.

-I currently feed my girls store bought layer feed and scratch.
-I also make them homemade boredom buster bricks – http://www.theprairiehomestead.com/2013/10/diy-flock-block.html and give them kitchen scraps whenever I have them.
+We currently feed the chickens store-bought layer feed and scratch.
+We also make them homemade boredom buster bricks DIY Flock Block Substitute and give them kitchen scraps whenever I have them.

 Long Term Goals

-Some of my long term goals for chicken keeping include:
+Some of our long term goals for chicken keeping include:

 - Getting the nerve up to cull the old chickens that stop laying.

-- Upping my flock size to twenty, which is the city max for my lot size.
+- Upping the flock size to twenty, which is the city max for our lot size.

 - Selling eggs to friends and neighbors.